- Our Four Missions

 The water@leeds research community are inspired by the global and regional grand challenges for water.
 Addressing major research questions through the provision of coordination support, creation of an intellectually stimulating environment, promotion of activities and appointment of outstanding staff to deliver world-leading research, will help to realise our core aims of delivering impact to varied end-users.

-Research Highlights 2016-2017
+Research Highlights 2020

 A list of current projects and research sub-groups can be found in this section.
-More information can be found in the water@leeds annual report.
+More information can be found in the water@leeds Annual Report.